mitin001/blog/2025/09/26/reddit_my_new_hobby_watching_ai_slowly_drive_microsoft.md

 > The bubble burst will be very painful for so many companies.
 But it is good because a lot of employees have experienced layoffs because AI was going to be so much more productive and better.
 And it was not the case.

-The companies that have given into the AI craze are accruing massive tech debt.
+The companies that have given in to the AI craze are accruing massive tech debt.
 Next, they're either going under or will invest heavily in untangling it.

 > Tech debt is going to be wild in a few years to untangle the mess.
 And by then, there will be even fewer competent devs.

-Do not give into the AI craze.
+Do not give in to the AI craze.
 Remain the competent dev.
 The companies are burying themselves in AI slop.

 > Which honestly to me is the silver lining, I’ll be there to pick up the pieces, and charge them handsomely.